 Provides financial assistance to part-time students and those re-entering college.

-Assists students pursing athletic training as a career.
+Assists students pursuing athletic training as a career.

 Supports the GVSU wrestling club.